Lyy-iiis/ACG-Project/UPDATE_LOG.md

 # Update Log

+## 24.11.19 11:45 TXC

+- Modify the cloth rendering architecture to be compatible with the rigid body and fluid architectures
+- Finish implementing double-sided rendering of cloth
+- Add basic self-collision

 ## 24.11.18 8:30 LYY

 - Finish DFSPH rigid coupling, now the fluid can interact with rigid body correctly.